doctorfree/CandyVim/README.md

 ## Configuration

-To change EcoVim related config use the `config/EcoVim.lua` file.
+To change CandyVim related config use the `config/CandyVim.lua` file.

 To change vim settings use the `config/options.lua` file.